Here you will learn about:

 In order to educate others, you must first educate yourself.
 Make sure you are thoroughly and accurately informed about breastfeeding before sharing your information with others.
 Check out the links page and learn more from many different sources so that you have a clear picture of what lactation is all about.
 Once you’ve done that, there are a few other ways in which you can help:

 - Teach by example: Breastfeed.
-Whenever possible, breastfeed in public in a manner that makes you comfortable while respecting the sensibilities of those around you.
-Remember that not everybody is gung-ho about breastfeeding, and society needs time and patience in order to change for the better.
+Whenever possible, breastfeed in public in a manner that makes you comfortable.

-- If you cannot breastfeed but you are lactating, express your milk using a hospital-grade pump and bottle-feed your pumped milk.
+- If you cannot breastfeed but you are lactating, express your milk into a clean container and bottle-feed your pumped milk.
 This takes time and dedication and can sometimes feel like a chore, but the outstanding benefits (compared to even the best formula) are worth the effort.
 Check out our pumping page for more information.

 - Be a silent advocate.
 Wear clothing bearing the International Breastfeeding Symbol.
 Let others see you wearing it and if they ask you about it, tell them what it is and what it represents.
 This might open up a dialogue about the subject.
 Answer their questions if they ask you about it.
 Above all, though…